Testimonies of my walk with Him.

 Walking with the Lord is a privilege only enjoyed by those He chooses.
 (Don’t worry, my God chooses everyone but not everyone chooses Him.)
 We live in a nation with laws and policies cultivating a “give me, give me” attitude and prompting many citizens to demand what is rightfully theirs.
 According to an article from the Washington Examiner, 93% of unemployed Americans don’t want a job. ((Article from the Washington Examiner)) In reality, these folks rightfully deserve nothing from the government or anyone else.
 This is my key to share with everyone I do not want what I deserve from the Lord!
 Growing in the Lord is a privilege too.
 Pastor Adrian Rogers once said, “The only way you can really understand the Bible is for God to reveal it to you, and God doesn’t reveal it to rebels.”

 I recently read a story in Reader’s Digest that hits the mark when describing the freedom we have in Christ.
 One morning a young man told his dad that today he had turned 18 so the house rules didn’t apply to him anymore.
 He could leave home and no longer had a curfew to follow.
 His dad reminded the young man he was correct that leaving home was no longer under dad’s control but coming back into the home was something dad had full control over.
+Dad let the young man know he was no longer required to provide food and shelter.
 We have a free will as we walk this life but there are consequences to our decisions and the penalty for sin is still death.
 We have control over what we do but God has control over who gets to come home.

 My Scary Walk The story you are about to read contains my thoughts concerning some of my recent (2014-15) health challenges.
 These challenges are not the worst thing that could happen to anyone because what is hard for one person to accept may be easy for someone else.
 Let me say the challenges I will share were hard for me but you may think I am overreacting.
 Nevertheless, maybe someone can benefit from my shortcomings.